 On the Tv they show what looks like security footage of the hotel.
 It them shows Lego People messing around.
 Its another cute little touch they add- so as busy as you are turn on the tv at least once to watch it.

 One of the highlights for our kids, at the Legoland Hotel Florida elevator which is a big Disco Party to your room.
 It plays music and has a disco ball.
 All the kids and even many adults can’t help but dance.
 Each floor has a different theme.
-On the main floor before you enter the elevators, against the wall is a woopie cushion you can step on.
-Of course this is another kid favorite.
+On the main floor before you enter the elevators, against the wall is a whoopie cushion you can step on.
+Of course, this is another kid’s favorite.

 The Giant Play Castle

-They do a great job getting the kids involved and even the parents at one point (you will do the Macarena or cha cha slide and the YMCA or something similar).
-The kids had so much fun and were so exhausted that both slept till 8am.
-Which was ok since the park doesn’t even open till 10am.
+They do a great job getting the kids involved and even the parents at one point (you will do the Macarena or chacha slide and the YMCA or something similar).
+The kids had so much fun and we were so exhausted that both slept till 8 am.
+Which was ok since the park doesn’t even open till 10 am.

 Legoland Florida Pool

 The pool is outdoors, right out the back of the hotel.
 It’s heated so even on cool days you can swim.
-There’s of course Legos at the pool that float so you can build rafts and boats and try to see if they float.
+There are of course Legos at the pool that float so you can build rafts and boats and try to see if they float.

 Breakfast at Legoland Hotel Florida

 They had a large selection for breakfast but my favorite was their omelet /fried egg process.
 When you are seated you are given a sheet and you can order what you want and turn it in so there is no waiting in line at the omelets station.
-The over easy and over medium eggs were cook correctly (second day the over easy eggs were a little too runny for my liking but not terrible).
-The omelets were cooked through with our any runny eggs which is the only way my husband will eat them.
+The over easy and over medium eggs were cooked correctly (the second day the over-easy eggs were a little too runny for my liking but not terrible).
+The omelets were cooked with any runny eggs which is the only way my husband will eat them.
 The second day I asked for sautéed veggies only no egg-I like to eat them with fried eggs and they did it no questions asked although I would have loved a little more spinach.

-The buffet in the middle has kids items and had divided trays but the second day they didn’t have them out for some reason.
-They were great for picky kids who hate to have things touch.
+The buffet in the middle has kids’ items and had divided trays but the second day they didn’t have them out for some reason.
+They were great for picky kids who hate to have things touched.

 - French toast, pancakes, and Legoland brick waffles (these are always a hit)